Nationals vs. Phillies Player Props Betting Odds

 Thomas Stats

-- Lane Thomas has collected 62 hits with 11 doubles, a triple, eight home runs and 17 walks.
-He has driven in 27 runs with four stolen bases.
+- Lane Thomas has 11 doubles, a triple, eight home runs, 17 walks and 27 RBI (62 total hits).
+He has swiped four bases.

 Thomas Recent Games